Shebaa Farms: History

 For decades the international diplomatic community has requested that Syria and Lebanon take steps to determine the exact boundary and officially register the demarcated border with the United Nations.
-However, President Bashar al-Assad of Syria has refused to do so.
+Syrian President Bashar al-Assad has refused.
 On 31 October 2007, the definition of the physical extent of the Shebaa Farms area by former UN cartographer Miklos Pinther was released by the UN.
 This could be a prelude to an eventual negotiated demarcation of the territory.
-However, as of October 2013, neither Israel nor Syria had given an official response to the proposal.
+By October 2013, neither party had officially responded to the proposal.

 Territorial dispute

 The dispute over the sovereignty of Shebaa Farms resulted in part from the failure of the French Mandate administrations, and subsequently the Lebanese and Syrian governments, to demarcate the border between Lebanon and Syria.
 Documents from the 1920s and 1930s indicate that local inhabitants paid taxes to the Lebanese government, while French officials expressed confusion as to the actual location of the border.
 One French official in 1939 declared that the uncertainty was sure to cause trouble in the future.

 The region continued to be represented in the 1930s and 1940s as Syrian territory, under the French Mandate.
 Detailed maps showing the border were produced by the French in 1933, and again in 1945.
 After the French Mandate ended in 1946, the land was administered by Syria and represented as such on maps of the time.

-The maps of the 1949 Armistice Agreements between Syria and Israel also designated the area as Syrian.
-However, border disputes erupted from time to time, also with respect to land ownership in other border villages.
+Border disputes erupted from time to time, also with respect to land ownership in other border villages.
 Syria and Lebanon formed a joint Syrian-Lebanese border committee in the late 1950s to demarcate a border between the two nations.
 In 1964, the committee suggested that the area be deemed the property of Lebanon and recommended that the international border be reestablished consistent with its suggestion.
-However, neither Syria nor Lebanon adopted the committee's suggestion, and neither country took any action along the suggested lines.
+Neither Syria nor Lebanon adopted the committee's suggestion, and neither country took any action along the suggested lines.
 Thus, maps of the area continued to reflect the area as being in Syria.
 Even maps of both the Syrian and Lebanese armies continued to demarcate the region within Syrian territory.

 A number of local residents regarded themselves as Lebanese but the Lebanese government showed little interest in their views.
 The Syrian government administered the region, and on the eve of the 1967 war, the region was under effective Syrian control.

-In 1967 most Shebaa Farms land owning farmers lived outside the Syrian-controlled region, across the Lebanon-Syrian border, in the Lebanese village of Shebaa.
+In 1967 most Shebaa Farms land owning farmers lived outside the Syrian-controlled region, across the Lebanese–Syrian border, in the Lebanese village of Shebaa.
 After the Six-Day War, the landowners were no longer able to farm it.